47ng/actions-clever-cloud/README.md

 set by this action if deployment fails.

 ## Deployment Timeout

+> Note: this feature is not yet released, but can be previewed from the `master` branch.

 Because build minutes are precious, and also because of two ongoing issues in the Clever Tools CLI (